 Corporation for Public Broadcasting Required Information

-KUNR receives funding from the Corporation for Public Broadcasting, which requires the following information posted on our website:
+KUNR receives funding from the Corporation for Public Broadcasting, which requires the following information to be posted on our website.

 KUNR employs an open meeting policy whereby interested members of the public are welcome to attend.
-The KUNR Leadership Board invites the public and community groups to provide input.
-Additionally, the Leadership Board aims to inform the station’s program development by providing opportunities for community organizations and groups to present and discuss issues of concern for their constituents.
-You may send your questions or concerns to the Leadership Board at any time by CLICKING HERE or by sending a letter to:
+KUNR invites the public and community groups to provide input.
+Additionally, the General Manager Advisory Council provides input into station’s program development by providing opportunities for community organizations and groups to present and discuss issues of concern for their constituents.
+Send your questions or concerns to KUNR by email at any time or by mail to the following address:

 1664 N. Virginia St.